interscity/open-data-challenge-2017/README.md

 ### Quick start ###

-The data is also available through a public ipython notebook server. http://50.19.181.11:9999/tree?
+The data is also available through a public ipython notebook server at http://50.19.181.11:9999/tree?

-The sample netbook below has examples of how to access all these objects and plot them on a map.
+The sample notebook below has examples of how to access all these objects and plot them on a map.
-NOTE: Please don't edit the notebook directly - this is a shared server.
+**NOTE: Please don't edit the notebook directly - this is a shared server.**
-Make a copy of the notebook, label it with your name, and explore the data in there. http://50.19.181.11:9999/notebooks/Sample/Timeseries_Sample.ipynb
+Make a copy of the notebook, label it with your name, and explore the data there. http://50.19.181.11:9999/notebooks/Sample/Timeseries_Sample.ipynb

 ### Data format examples ###